 The goal I set was to earn an additional $1,000 each month and had an unwritten vow that the extra income would only go towards my key financial goals.

-→ Related reading: Ways to Make Money: 150+ Side Hustle Ideas for Your Spare Time
+→ Related reading: 150+ Side Hustle Ideas to Make Extra Money in Your Spare Time

 How much time do you spend on this side hustle, and about how much money does it generate?